What is Big Data? Research roundup, reading list

-Jennifer LaFleur of ProPublica and David Donald of the Center for Public Integrity argue that analytic rigor needs to be brought to bear to expose the limitations of datasets.
-“Journalism by numbers does not mean ceding human process to the bots,” writes Emily Bell in the September/October 2012 issue of Columbia Journalism Review, adding, “There must be transparency and a set of editorial standards underpinning the data collection.”
+In terms of specific implications for journalism, Jennifer LaFleur of ProPublica and David Donald of the Center for Public Integrity argue that analytic rigor needs to be brought to bear to expose the limitations of datasets.
+“Journalism by numbers does not mean ceding human process to the bots,” writes Emily Bell in the Columbia Journalism Review, adding, “There must be transparency and a set of editorial standards underpinning the data collection.”
 And for more on the promises and perils for the media, see this post at Nieman Journalism Lab.

 As researchers danah boyd and Kate Crawford state in a 2012 article in Information, Communication & Society, Big Data is best described as a phenomenon playing out in several dimensions: It is about “maximizing computation power and algorithmic accuracy to gather, analyze, link, and compare large data sets”; it is also about “drawing on large data sets to identify patterns in order to make economic, social, technical, and legal claims.”
 Behind all of this, the researchers note with skepticism, is the “widespread belief that large data sets offer a higher form of intelligence and knowledge that can generate insights that were previously impossible, with the aura of truth, objectivity, and accuracy.”
 Also see Crawford’s article for the Harvard Business Review, “The Hidden Biases of Big Data,” where she discusses examples where data failed to tell the full story, and her talk on “algorithmic illusions”: